tonethar/IGME-330-Master/notes/dogfinder-3.md

 <hr>

-- Now do another dog search - what a difference - and note that Favorites button - something that will come in handy soon
+- Now do another dog search - what a difference - and note that "Favorite button" - something that will come in handy soon!

 ![screenshot 20](_images/_df-images/dogfinder-20.png)